yousty/pg_eventstore/docs/appending_events.md

 PgEventstore.client.append_to_stream(stream, event2, options: { expected_revision: :no_stream })
 ```

-There are three available stream states:
+Here are possible values of `:expected_revision` option:

 - `:any`.
-Default behavior.
+Doesn't perform any checks.
+This is the default.
 - `:no_stream`.
 Expects a stream to be absent when appending an event
 - `:stream_exists`.
-Expectes a stream to be present when appending an event
+Expects a stream to be present when appending an event
+- a revision number(Integer).
+Expects a stream to be in the given revision.

 This check can be used to implement optimistic concurrency.
 When you retrieve a stream, you take note of the current version number, then when you save it back you can determine if somebody else has modified the record in the meantime.